One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Abstract

 \section{Abstract}

 Deep research agents powered by Large Language Models (LLMs) can perform multi-step reasoning, web exploration, and long-form report generation.
-However, most existing systems operate in an \emph{autonomous} manner, assuming fully specified user intent and evaluating only final outputs.
-In practice, research goals are often underspecified and evolve during exploration, making sustained interaction essential for robust alignment.
-Despite its importance, interaction remains largely invisible to existing deep research benchmarks, which neither model dynamic user feedback nor quantify its costs.
-We introduce \textbf{IDRBench}, the first benchmark for systematically evaluating \emph{interactive} deep research.
-IDRBench combines a modular multi-agent research framework with on-demand interaction, a scalable reference-grounded user simulator, and an interaction-aware evaluation suite that jointly measures interaction benefits (quality and alignment) and costs (turns and tokens).
-Experiments across seven state-of-the-art LLMs show that interaction consistently improves research quality and robustness, often outweighing differences in model capacity, while revealing substantial trade-offs in interaction efficiency.
+However, existing systems remain largely autonomous, assuming fully specified user intent and evaluating only final outputs.
+In practice, research goals are often underspecified and evolve during exploration, yet current benchmarks neither model dynamic user feedback nor measure interaction costs.
+To address this gap, we introduce \textbf{IDRBench}, the first \textbf{I}nteractive \textbf{D}eep \textbf{R}esearch \textbf{Bench}mark for systematically evaluating the interactive capabilities of deep research agents.
+IDRBench formulates deep research as an interactive process where agents may solicit clarification to better align with user intent.
+It integrates a modular interactive framework, a scalable reference-grounded user simulator, and an interaction-aware evaluation suite that jointly measures alignment gains and interaction overhead.
+Experiments on seven representative proprietary and open-weight LLMs show that interaction consistently improves research quality and robustness, while revealing substantial differences in interaction efficiency across models.
+These findings establish interactive capability as a distinct evaluation dimension and position IDRBench as a reusable benchmark for future user-aligned deep research agents.